mozilla/nunjucks/docs/templating.md

 If autoescaping is turned on in the environment, all output will automatically be escaped for safe output.
 To manually mark output as safe, use the `safe` filter.
-Nunjucks will not escape this output.
+Govjucks will not escape this output.

 ```jinja
 {{ foo }}           // &lt;span%gt;